-Chronic heartburn can affect the immune system and raise the risk of asthma for some people.
-Studies have linked gastroesophageal reflux disease (GERD) with allergies that can cause asthma.
+Chronic heartburn can affect the immune system and raise the risk

 When people have GERD, small amounts of stomach acid leak back into the esophagus and lungs.
 The sphincter, a muscle between the stomach and esophagus, should only open when we swallow, allowing foods to travel from the esophagus to the stomach.
 When that muscle is not working properly, it allows stomach contents to leak back into the esophagus, causing acid reflux.